The Troubles: Sunningdale Agreement and UWC strike

-Ultimately, however, the Sunningdale Agreement was brought down by mass action on the part of loyalist paramilitaries and workers, who formed the Ulster Workers' Council.
+Ultimately, the Sunningdale Agreement was brought down by mass action on the part of loyalist paramilitaries and workers, who formed the Ulster Workers' Council.
 They organised a general strike, the Ulster Workers' Council strike.
 This severely curtailed business in Northern Ireland and cut off essential services such as water and electricity.
 Nationalists argue that the British Government did not do enough to break this strike and uphold the Sunningdale initiative.
-There is evidence that the strike was further encouraged by MI5, a part of their campaign to 'disorientate' British prime minister Harold Wilson's government. (see also Harold Wilson conspiracy theories) Faced with such opposition, the pro-Sunningdale unionists resigned from the power-sharing government and the new regime collapsed.
+There is evidence that the strike was further encouraged by MI5, a part of their campaign to 'disorientate' British prime minister Harold Wilson's government (see also Harold Wilson conspiracy theories).
+Faced with such opposition, the pro-Sunningdale unionists resigned from the power-sharing government and the new regime collapsed.
 Three days into the UWC strike, on 17 May 1974, two UVF teams from the Belfast and Mid-Ulster brigades detonated three no-warning car bombs in Dublin's city centre during the Friday evening rush hour, resulting in 26 deaths and close to 300 injuries.
 Ninety minutes later, a fourth car bomb exploded in Monaghan, killing seven additional people.
-Nobody has ever been convicted for these attacks, with the bombings being the greatest loss of life in a single day during the Troubles.
+Nobody has ever been convicted for these attacks and the bombings were the greatest loss of life in a single day during the Troubles.

 Proposal of an independent Northern Ireland

-Even as his government deployed troops in August 1969, Wilson ordered a secret study of whether the British military could withdraw from Northern Ireland, including all 45 bases such as the submarine school in Derry.
+Even as his government deployed troops in August 1969, Wilson ordered a secret study of whether the British military could withdraw from Northern Ireland, including all 45 bases, such as the submarine school in Derry.
 The study concluded that the military could do so in three months, but if increased violence collapsed civil society, Britain would have to send in troops again.
-Without bases, such would be an invasion of Ireland; Wilson thus decided against a withdrawal.
+Without bases, to do so would be an invasion of Ireland; Wilson thus decided against a withdrawal.

 Wilson's cabinet discussed the more drastic step of complete British withdrawal from an independent Northern Ireland as early as February 1969, as one of various possibilities for the region including direct rule.
 He wrote in 1971 that Britain had "responsibility without power" there, and secretly met with the IRA that year while leader of the opposition; his government in late 1974 and early 1975 again met with the IRA to negotiate a ceasefire.
-During the meetings the parties discussed complete British withdrawal.
+During the meetings, the parties discussed complete British withdrawal.
 Although the British government publicly stated that troops would stay as long as necessary, widespread fear from the Birmingham pub bombings and other IRA attacks in Britain itself increased support among MPs and the public for a military withdrawal.